-As you can judge by the spec sheet, the unit we were sent for review is a step up from the entry-level model in every regard, save for the hard drive, and for only another 200 bucks at $1,299 (£1,249, AU$1,899).
+As you can see from the spec sheet, the iMac we were sent for review is a step up from the entry-level model in every regard, save for the hard drive, and for just another 200 bucks at $1,299 (£1,249, AU$1,899).

 From there, you can configure the iMac with just about every component better than the last.
 Need discrete graphics to live out your creative aspirations?
 You can get a 21-inch iMac with up to AMD Radeon Pro 560 graphics.
 Or, if 32GB of RAM suits your fancy, you can demand that Apple install that too.

 If that’s not enough, we’ll have to recommend that you take a look at the recently launched iMac Pro.
 Starting at $4,999 (£4,899, AU$7,299), it’s an extravagant proposition for the average home, but for power users, the prospect of up to 18 cores of raw processing power is enticing to say the least.